nilenso/planet-nilenso/source/_posts/2013-09-04-android-native-mvp.markdown

 ### Architecture

 Identifying boundaries is paramount for writing good tests.
 Our `LoginActivity` started out to do way too many things - talking to network boundary and manipulating the view along with it.
 Testing proved to be a challenge at this point.
-What we wanted was -
+What we wanted was:

 1. Check to see if a view layer could be extracted out from `Activity`.
 2. Identify a service layer which deals with IO.